Best Time Ever with Neil Patrick Harris

 Best Time Ever with Neil Patrick Harris (or Best Time Ever) is an American live television variety series adaptation of the British variety series Ant & Dec's Saturday Night Takeaway.
-The one-hour show is hosted and executive-produced by Neil Patrick Harris featuring Nicole Scherzinger as a co-host.
+The one-hour show was hosted and executive-produced by Neil Patrick Harris featuring Nicole Scherzinger as a co-host.
 The series aired on NBC from September 15, to November 3, 2015.
 On December 15, 2015, it was announced that the show had been cancelled after one season.

 Production

 The plan to bring the series to television was announced on October 27, 2014, and was followed by a teaser promo during the 2015 Super Bowl.
 On May 10, 2015, NBC officially added the program to its lineup.
 The show was broadcast from Studio K of Kaufman Astoria Studios in New York.
 It was later announced in early September that Nicole Scherzinger would be joining the team.